emqx/cloud-docs/en_US/data_integration/redis_upstash.md

 4. Select the connector you just created from the **Connector** dropdown box.

-5. Configure **Redis Command Template**, We read the up_timestamp, client ID, temperature and humidity form the topic and save to Redis:
+5. Configure **Redis Command Template**.
+The "up_timestamp", "client ID", "temperature", and "humidity" data will be read from the topic and saved to Redis:

    ```sql
    HMSET ${client_id} ${up_timestamp} ${temp}